Your plan is to write a blog post.

 Or, a subtle one: what’s the first thing to do before writing a blog post?

 As a business person, you want to take this content writing seriously because many blogs waste people’s time.

-And when that happens, such a business gets hurt.
+And when that happens, such businesses get hurt, financially.

-So, back to your question, in my humble opinion, these are the questions you should ask before you start writing any content.
+So, back to your question, what to do before writing a blog post, these are the questions you should ask before you start writing any content.

-10 Questions You Should Ask Before You Write A Blog Post
+10 Questions To Help You You Write A Good Blog Post

-Yes, they could be watching kids doing what kids do on Youtube.
-They could read how to start a business.
+Yes, they could be watching kids doing what kids do on Youtube, or they could be reading about how to start a business.

-Each person chooses what they need at that time, either a distraction or a blog post that teaches them something.
+Each person chooses what they need at that time, either watching the news or reading a blog post that teaches them something.